slixenfeld/js-fallingsand/README.md

 # JS-FallingSand

-# Description
-a falling sand style simulation in Javascript
+a fallingsand simulation in Javascript

 # License
 GPLv3